hustcer/setup-nu/README.md

 1. [run-matrix.yaml](https://github.com/hustcer/setup-nu/blob/main/.github/workflows/release-matrix.yaml)
 2. Advanced example: How Nushell Make a Release?
 [Workflow](https://github.com/nushell/nushell/blob/main/.github/workflows/release.yml), [Script](https://github.com/nushell/nushell/blob/main/.github/workflows/release-pkg.nu)

-If you want to use the latest version of nushell you can specify this by set `check-latest` to `true`(it's the same as `version: '*'`, but more readable).
-For example the following installs the latest version:
+If you'd like to use the latest version of nushell, you can do so by setting `check-latest` to `true` (this is functionally identical to using `version: '*'`, but it's more readable).
+For example, the following command installs the latest version:

 ```yaml
 - uses: hustcer/setup-nu@v3